NVIDIA-AI-IOT/NVIDIA-Optical-Character-Detection-and-Recognition-Solution/README.md

 ## Installation
 ### Prerequisites
 - CUDA 11.4 or above
-- TensorRT 8.5 or above
+- TensorRT 8.5 or above (To use ViT-based model, TensorRT 8.6 above is required.)
 - OpenCV 4.0 or above
 - Jetpack 5.1 or above on Jetson devices
 - Pretrained OCDNet and OCRNet model